Brad Watterud Engineer in Training

 Benjamin Franklin once said that “An ounce of prevention is worth a pound of cure.”
 The old adage holds true in many facets of life, and is also applicable in the maintenance of your greenhouse or CEA facility.
 ERI’s senior engineer, Gretchen Schimelpfenig, PE recently published a well thought out article on how to develop a successful and effective operations …

-New hire Gretchen Schimelpfenig, Sr Energy Engineer
+Gretchen Schimelpfenig, Sr Energy Engineer

 ERI Welcomes Gretchen Schimelpfenig as a Senior Energy Engineer